Poverty Research Initiative

 - Marilyn Frenn, Professor, College of Nursing

-- Aleksandra Snowden, Director of Undergraduate Studies and Associate Professor, Social and Cultural Sciences, College of Arts and Sciences
+- Aleksandra Snowden, Associate Professor, Social and Cultural Sciences, College of Arts and Sciences

 - Jeanne Hossenlopp, Vice President, Research and Innovation